 Bagless Vacuum Cleaners

 If you are using a bagless vacuum cleaner especially if the dust capacity is less than a liter.
 Keep checking where is max fill line is on the canister.
-So, when you find a vacuum cleaner visibly full, it almost certainly is well overdue being emptied.
+So, when you find a vacuum cleaner visibly full, it almost certainly is well overdue to be emptied.

 If you have bagged vacuum cleaner while cleaning you observe that the suction power of the vacuum is dropping gradually or suction completely stopped.
 Check the bag, if it is full or about to full make it empty for better performance.